-On these foregoing transportation and other access considerations the proposed residential development is consistent with Policies T1 and T2 of the adopted East Lothian Local Development Plan 2018.
+Subject to the imposition of those planning controls and on these foregoing transportation and other access considerations the proposed residential development is consistent with Policies T1 and T2 of the adopted East Lothian Local Development Plan 2018.

 The mechanism of a financial contribution towards additional educational provision for a housing development of 1450 residential units has already been secured through the grant of planning permission in principle 14/00903/PPM.
+Therefore as an approval of matters of that planning permission in principle there are no further contributions required from this proposal.